8 Tips for Starting Your Own Business

 - Many Hats: Part of being a business owner is that you are all departments that you see in corporations.
 You are sales, marketing, accounting, mergers & acquisitions, receptionist, administrative assistant and more.
 Are you ready to handle all of those roles?
 There will be days when you wear all of those hats.

 - Other financial considerations such as the impact of employees on taxes and insurance: Having a business means the possibility of hiring employees.
 There are tax and insurance implications not only for you to own a business but for your employees.
-Talk to a tax accountant to learn more.
+Talk to a tax accountant, or read this blog to learn more.

 - Talk to other entrepreneurs: Your best resource could be talking to other business owners as you make your decision.
 Not only can they provide an insider’s perspective, they may be able to act as advisors or consultants in areas in which you are not as strong or knowledgeable.